Understanding the Medicare Levy Surcharge (MLS)

 Medicare Levy Surcharge vs private health insurance

 While the Medicare Levy Surcharge applies to those who earn over the MLS threshold without private hospital cover, the Medicare levy is something most taxpayers pay regardless of whether they hold private hospital insurance.
-The purpose of the Medicare levy is to support the public health system, while the surcharge is designed to encourage high-income earners to take out private cover, reducing their burden on the public system.
+The purpose of the Medicare levy is to support the public health system, while the surcharge is designed to encourage high-income earners to take out private hospital cover, reducing their burden on the public system.

 Meet our health insurance expert, Steven Spicer